Subscribe to Updates

 But, metamaterials although successful, exhibit some notable limitations.
 Their functions are limited to microwave frequencies only.
 Also, metamaterials are quite difficult to build with all the components of the right size.
 Moreover, cost and commercialization have remained considerable issues.

-In 2012, Scientists at MIT moved to playing with electrons instead of light, to develop an electron-cloaking material.
-They showed that instead of bending the path electrons passed through the objects so that their path are bent first way, then back again, and return to the same trajectory they began with.
-The limitation they faced were the strategies to transport electron the path they wanted.
+In 2012, Scientists at MIT moved to playing with electrons instead of light, to develop an electron-cloaking material for invisibility cloaks.
+They showed that instead of bending the path, electrons passed through the objects so that their path are bent the first way, then back again, and return to the same trajectory they began with.
+The limitation they faced was the strategies to transport electrons in the path they wanted.

 After multiple rounds of research and experiments over the years, in 2014, a research group at the University of Rochester came up with a breakthrough implementation of visual cloaking.
-It not only overcame some of the earlier limitations but also used an inexpensive material in their experimentation.
+It not only overcame some of the earlier limitations but also used an inexpensive material in their experimentation for an invisibility cloak.
 The discovery was incredible, both from a theoretical and commercial point of view.

 The device was first to perform three-dimensional, multi-directional cloaking which works for transmitting rays in the visible spectrum.
-Many cloaking devices developed earlier worked fine when you look at the object straight on but as soon as the viewpoint is changed, it is possible to perceive the cloaking device and the object becomes visible.
+Many invisibility cloaks were developed earlier worked fine when you look at the object straight on but as soon as the viewpoint is changed, it is possible to perceive the cloaking device and the object becomes visible.

-To develop this device, the team carefully researched and determined the lens type and power needed.
+To develop invisibility cloaks , the team carefully researched and determined the lens type and power needed.
 They made distanced their lenses accordingly so as not to disturb the background when angle of our eye is changed.
 They looked through the lenses and shifted their viewing angle and saw the background shifted accordingly as if cloaking device was not there.

-The Rochester University students scaled up the cloak to the size as large as lenses, allowing fairly large objects to be cloaked.
+The Rochester University students scaled up the invisibility cloaks to the size as large as lenses, allowing fairly large objects to be cloaked.
 Additionally, it works for a whole visible spectrum of light, unlike other cloaking devices which work for only specific frequencies.

 Yaabot_VC4